2023 Pakistan Super League: Marketing

 The season's logo variant was unveiled on 26 January with the hashtags #HBLPSL8 and #SabSitarayHamaray being used for promotion on social media; latter being the official anthem.
 Previously, the slogan for this season had been 'Soch Hai Apki' but was later changed.

 Trophy

 The trophy for this season, named Supernova, was unveiled on 9 February 2023.
 It was entirely made in Pakistan by Lahore-based Mahfooz Jewellers.

-Media personnel

-PCB revealed the names of media personnel on 7 February.